money-solutions/budget-app/README.md

     OWNER TO postgres;
 ```

-9. Create the "mail_list" view:
+9. Create the "email_list" view:

 ```sql
 CREATE OR REPLACE VIEW email_list_view AS